marcojakob/code.makery.ch/collections/library/html-css-en-part5.md

 &lt;/html>
 </pre>

-In the HTML code above you can see a new item with the tags `<!--` And `-->`.
+In the HTML code above you can see some special tags: `<!--` and `-->`.
 Between these tags we can write a **comment** in HTML.
 Comments are intended to be read only for us programmers and are ignored by the browser.

 ### Blog Entry as Sub-Page

 Our blog needs some entries.
 We create a separate HTML page for each blog entry.
-Create a subfolder within the `blog` folder with the name`first-entry`.
+Create a subfolder within the `blog` folder with the name `first-entry`.
 Use your file explorer to copy the file `blog/index.html` into the new subfolder.

 ![Blog Entry](/assets/library/html-css/part5/blog-entry-subfolder-de.png)

 Open the blog entry and change the content as follows:

-##### blog/first-entry/index.html - First Blog Entry
+##### blog/first-entry/index.html

 <pre class="prettyprint lang-html">
 &lt;!DOCTYPE html>